*Results may vary in individual cases.

 Most men report that the results from breast reduction are so favorable that concern about scars is minimal.
 Your chest may not attain its final shape for up to ten weeks.
 Be sure to address any questions or concerns to your surgeon immediately.
 Your health and happiness are the most important considerations any time.

 The scars in Male Breast Reduction procedures are placed in natural skin demarcation lines around the areola, down the breast, and across the bottom of the breast.
-In most men, the scars from the incisions will be pink for about six months and gradually fade thereafter.
+In most men, the scars from the incisions will be pink for about six months and gradually fade after that.
 The scars are rarely troublesome.
-Nevertheless, you should know that all scars are permanent and their height, width and final color are not totally predictable.
+Nevertheless, you should know that all scars are permanent and their height, width, and final color are not totally predictable.

 Frequently Asked Questions

 Below you will find a list of frequent questions about Male Breast Reduction.
 If you cannot find the answer you are looking for, please write to us, be sure to include the procedure name and your question!

 - How do I prepare for my breast reduction?

 - Can I return home the same day?